-With growing support and popularity among voting members of the National Academy of Recording Arts and Sciences, Adithya collaborated with GRAMMY® nominated composer Jonathan Wesley and flute virtuoso Parth Chandiramani for his international pop single 'Tu Hi Dilruba'.
+With growing support and popularity among voting members of The Recording Academy, Adithya collaborated with GRAMMY® nominated composer Jonathan Wesley and flute virtuoso Parth Chandiramani for his international pop single 'Tu Hi Dilruba'.
 The single was considered at the 57th GRAMMY® Awards, featuring alongside the works of some of the biggest stars like Shakira, Rihanna, Beyoncé, Miley Cyrus, Sia, Eminem, Pharrell Williams, Celine Dion, Priyanka Chopra and many others.
 Adithya also performed on GRAMMY® winning composer Laura Sullivan's '900 Voices' .

-Adithya's third international single 'Devanke', written by Maharaja Swathi Thirunal, featured Massachusetts based independent music award winner Sonaljit, Award winning Hollywood actress and jazz songstress Yanna Fabian, Parth Chandiramani and over 20 accomplished singers from round the globe.
-The single was considered at the 58th GRAMMY® Awards and was nominated for Best Indie Collaboration of the Year at the 3rd Radio City Freedom Awards.
+Adithya's third international single 'Devanke', written by Maharaja Swathi Thirunal, featured Massachusetts based Independent Music Award winner Sonaljit, Award winning Hollywood actress and jazz songstress Yanna Fabian, Parth Chandiramani and over 20 accomplished singers from round the globe.
+The single was considered at the 58th GRAMMY® Awards and was nominated for Best Indie Collaboration of the Year at the 3rd Radio City Awards.
 Both Tu Hi Dilruba and Devanke won the Judge's Special Award for Best Indian Song at the 2016 Southeast Asian VIMA Music Awards.

 in 2017, Adithya released his fourth international single 'Aarzu', an all acoustic Ghazal written by the legendary Daagh Dehlvi.
 The single featured some of the finest musicians across India, and was mastered by a GRAMMY® winning engineer at The United Kingdom's World Famous Abbey Road Studios, redefining the 'Mehfil' experience!